How to close a Chase credit card

 - Closing a credit card account may negatively impact your credit score, so it’s important to carefully consider your options.

-- There are alternatives to closing your Chase credit card, such as requesting a product switch, keeping your card but not using it or asking Chase to waive an annual fee you don’t want to pay.
+- There are alternatives to closing your Chase credit card, such as requesting a product switch or asking Chase to waive the annual fee.

-What to do before closing your Chase credit card
+What to know before closing your Chase credit card

-- What is the potential impact on your credit score?
-Closing a credit card can negatively impact your credit score in a couple of ways, including reducing your available credit and decreasing your average age of credit.
+- What is the potential impact on my credit score?
+Closing a credit card can negatively impact your credit score in a couple of ways, including reducing your available credit and decreasing your average age of credit (if the card is one of your oldest ones).
 If you’re in the market for another loan, such as a mortgage or car loan, it may not be a good time to close your card and take the credit score hit.

-- What will happen to your rewards?
-This answer will depend on what kind of rewards you’re earning.
+- What will happen to my rewards?
 If you’re earning Chase Ultimate Rewards points and have another Chase card that earns these rewards, you can simply move your rewards to that account.
-If you don’t have another card, however, you’ll want to cash in those rewards before you close the card.
-If you have a co-branded card, such as a Chase-issued Southwest or Marriott card, your rewards always accumulate in the loyalty account for that brand, so you’ll keep all your points after closing the card.
+If you don’t have another card, you’ll want to cash in those rewards before you close the card.
+If you have a co-branded card, such as a Southwest or Marriott card, your card’s rewards are automatically transferred to your loyalty account for that brand after each billing cycle.
+After closing your card, you’ll keep all points that have already been transferred but lose any points that haven’t yet been transferred.

 How to close a Chase credit card

-Chase doesn’t make it difficult to close your credit card account if that’s what you really want to do.
-Here are the steps you can take to close down your credit card account altogether.
+Here are the steps you can take to close down your credit card account:

 Call Chase

-If you’re wondering how to close a Chase account over the phone, you can begin the process by calling the customer service number on the back of your credit card.
+You can begin this process by calling the customer service number on the back of your credit card.
 Let them know you want to close your credit card account altogether.
-While you’re on the phone, you’ll need to share information like your ZIP code, name and account number to prove your identity.
+While you’re on the phone, you’ll likely need to share information like your ZIP code, name and account number to prove your identity.

 Cancel your card online

-At that point, you’ll select the credit card account number for the card you want to close and write a simple message stating you want your account closed and can provide additional information if necessary.
+- Select the credit card account number for the card you want to close and write a simple message stating you want your account closed.
+You can provide additional information if necessary.

 Send a letter in the mail